Rock Garden, Darjeeling: Ganga Maya Park

 Ganga Maya Park is further down the road, about 3 km from the Rock Garden.
 Named after an innocent victim of police firing during the GNLF agitation, "it meanders down the course of a chortling mountain stream, past gazebos, clumps of flowering shrubs and trees, over humped backed bridges under which koi-carp coruscate, and into a circular lake with paddle boats and a waterfall."
 It has a small lake where boating facilities are available.
 Gorkha folk dances are performed to entertain the tourists.

 Transport

 Good road conditions are essential in the hills, not only for comfortable rides but also for safety.
 The poor maintenance of the roads often led to protests by transporters’ associations.
 Amongst the bad roads in focus is the one to Rock Garden and Ganga Maya Park.
 DGHC maintains a vast network of roads, and they are repairing stretches.
 Since it is difficult to get bitumen on time, repairs get delayed sometimes.

+It takes around 30 minutes from darjeeling to reach here and the roads are very steep and only a trained driver can drive in this stretch of road.